Your Online Trail and Travel Guide for Snowmobiling the U.S. & Canada

 Trail 235 – Groomed

 A few scattered dirty spots are showing in a few places, but most areas the trails are still in good condition.
-Some road routes are starting to burn off, especially around logging areas.
+Some road routes are starting to burn off.
 Groomers are avoiding the logging job between HWY D and Trail 24.
 Watch for logging on Trail 6 and Trail 4.

 NW Quadrant